francopasut/academic/content/en/post/emacs-blank-lines-regex/index.md

 ```
 ^\(^C-q<SPC>*C-qC-j\)\{2,\}
 ```
-We will visualize , therefore,  la formula in the minibuffer ad follows:
+We will visualize , therefore,  the formula in the minibuffer as follows:

 ```
 ^\(^ *